Itgoesup/Word-Replace/README.md

 The main goal of the code is to be able to extract from columns of an excel spreadsheet in order to replace text from pre-prepared standardised documents.
 This eliminates repetitive and meaningless work that bogs down many organisations throughout the globe.

+The latest version has been re-worked to reduce the lines of code.
+All functionalites for same font/size/shape/colouring/highlighting remain intact.

 ## How to Use: